davidrequena/multifastats/README.md

 ============

 Multifastats: Multi-Fasta Sequence Stats.
-Free program based in a python script, to calculate basic statistics and filters (N50, %GC, length, types, molecular weight) for a set of 'fasta' sequences (and optionally for each single sequence too).
+Free program based in a python script, to calculate basic statistics and outputs and allows to apply some filters (N50, %GC, molecular weight, pseudosequences and subgroups for length and type filters) for a set of 'fasta' sequences (and optionally for each single sequence too).

 -------------------------------------------------------------------------------

->Version 1.4.2, 24-Oct-2014.
+>Version 1.4.7, 24-Oct-2014.
 Made by David Requena.
 Laboratory of Bioinformatics and Molecular Biology.
 Universidad Peruana Cayetano Heredia.
 Lima, Peru.
 This code will be updated and freely available in GitHub: